MikeDacre/torque_queue_manager/README.md

 Torque Queue Manager
 ====================

+This code will be moved to https://github.com/MikeDacre/fyrd shortly.

 Simple scripts for interacting with the Torque Queue.

 Designed for use primarily with SDSC's Gordon Compute Cluster, but it will work with